-All candidates for promotion and tenure will be required to have their scholarship evaluated by no fewer than four external reviewers.
+All candidates for promotion and tenure must have their scholarship evaluated by at least four external reviewers.
 If fewer than four reviews are received, the chair will choose additional reviewers alternately from the lists of the department promotion and tenure committee and of the candidates.

-The determined long-term needs of the department, college, and University, including at least the following:
+The determined long-term needs of the department, college/school, and University, including at least the following:

-The long-term enrollment of the department.
+The projected long-term enrollment .

-The need for an additional specialist in the faculty member's area of specialization as a permanent member of the department in terms of the mission of the department, the college, and the University.
+The need for an additional specialist in the faculty member's area of specialization as a permanent member of the department in terms of the mission of the department, the college/school, and the University.

-The tenure structure of the department.
-(Although no maximum percentage of faculty members on tenure is established, all committees and administrators considering tenure must take into account the need for flexibility in course offerings and the desirability of a tenure structure that will allow openings for new tenured faculty members in the ensuing decades so that new areas of specialization and new needs can be met.
-The position of other nontenured faculty members in the department, anticipated retirements, or other known departures, and projected new programs or changes in directions must be considered.)
+All committees and administrators considering tenure must take into account the need for flexibility in course offerings and the desirability of a tenure structure that will allow openings for new tenured faculty members in the ensuing decades so that new areas of specialization and new needs can be met.
+The positions of other nontenured faculty members in the department, anticipated retirements, or other known departures, projected new programs, or changes in directions must be considered.

-No person can be awarded tenure unless convincing evidence is provided of effective teaching.
+No person can be awarded tenure unless evidence is provided of effective teaching.

-No faculty member can be awarded tenure unless convincing evidence is provided of successful performance in scholarly activity and research, as judged by the department’s approved criteria for the evaluation of scholarly activity and research.
+No faculty member can be awarded tenure unless evidence is provided of successful performance in scholarly activity and research, as judged by the department’s approved criteria for the evaluation of scholarly activity and research.
 It is the faculty member’s responsibility to include these criteria in the research portfolio submitted to external reviewers and in the data file submitted internally.
-If these criteria changed during the faculty member’s probationary period, he or she can choose which version to submit.
+If these criteria changed during the faculty member’s probationary period, they could choose which version to submit.
 All evaluations of the faculty member’s

-research and scholarly activity, at every stage of the tenure process, should be guided by these criteria.
+research and scholarly activity, should be guided by these criteria at every stage of the tenure process.

 Procedures for Tenure Consideration2

+Each college/school and/or department shall establish written policies for the award of tenure.
+Such policies must be consistent with University policy, but may include variations such as procedures, committee composition, the specific criteria for tenure relative to the college/school’s mission, and measures for evaluating faculty performance/post-tenure review.
+If a department/program tenure committee is utilized, the department/program must also have written policies for tenure, which may be the same policies used by the college/school.

-The provost and vice president for academic affairs, fifteen months prior to the date for giving notification of the tenure decision, shall formally advise the professor that the limit of the probationary period is approaching, and explain what procedures should be followed by those wishing to be considered for tenure.
+The Provost and Executive Vice President for Academic Affairs, fifteen months prior to the date for giving notification of the tenure decision, shall formally advise the faculty member that the limit of the probationary period is approaching, and explain what procedures should be followed by those wishing to be considered for tenure.

 The initial steps of the review process are normally conducted by the chair of the department or unit with which the candidate for tenure is affiliated, assuming the chair has tenure.
 If the chair is not tenured, he or she may not be involved in any aspect of the tenure decision.
-In that case, the dean of the college housing the department should appoint a tenured member of the department in question to act in the chair’s stead.
-This faculty member shall not take part in any deliberations or votes of the departmental, college or University tenure committee.
+In that case, the dean of the college/school housing the department should appoint a tenured member of the department in question to act in the chair’s stead.
+This faculty member shall not take part in any deliberations or votes of the departmental, college/school, or university tenure committee.
 If the candidate for tenure is the chair of a department, the dean shall conduct the initial steps of the review process but will not write a separate recommendation at the departmental level.

 External review process